How to start a car detailing business in 2026: steps, costs, and licenses

 Start with a free Google Business Profile.
 This puts you on Google Maps.
 Fill out every section with your services, hours, and service area.
 Add high-quality photos of your work and ask every satisfied customer for a review.
 This is your most powerful local marketing asset.

-Track your results and refine your strategy
+Track your results

 - Set up and completely fill out your Google Business Profile.